yytang2012/FairMOT/docs/MOT20_MINI_DATASET.md

 - Check that the source dataset has the expected structure
 - Verify sequence names match (e.g., MOT20-01, MOT20-02)

+**Error: "ModuleNotFoundError: No module named 'datasets'"**
+- Ensure PYTHONPATH is set correctly: `PYTHONPATH=/path/to/FairMOT/src/lib`
+- The training script requires the src/lib directory to be in Python path

+**Error: "invalid literal for int() with base 10: '._000006'"**
+- Hidden system files (starting with `._`) are present in the dataset
+- Clean them with: `find dataset_path -name "._*" -delete`

+**Error: "IsADirectoryError: [Errno 21] Is a directory"**
+- The training data file contains directory paths instead of image paths
+- Regenerate with: `find images/train -name "*.jpg" | sort > data/mot20_mini.train`

 ### Validation

 Validate dataset structure: